-- Nonadmitted Assets - Certain assets, including certain health care receivables, are considered nonadmitted assets under the NAIC SAP and are excluded from the statutory basis statements of admitted assets, liabilities, and capital and surplus and charged directly to unassigned surplus.
-Under GAAP, such assets are included in the balance sheet. - Restricted Cash Reserves - The Company held regulatory deposits in the amount of \$3,418,310 and \$3,466,377 as of December 31, 2020 and 2019, respectively, in compliance with the state requirements for qualification purposes as a domestic insurer and for a Medicaid provider performance bond requirement.
+- Nonadmitted Assets - Certain assets, including certain aged premium receivables, certain health care receivables, prepaid expenses, and certain amounts due from parent, subsidiaries and affiliates, are considered nonadmitted assets under the NAIC SAP and are excluded from the statutory basis statements of admitted assets, liabilities, and capital and surplus and charged directly to unassigned surplus.
+Under GAAP, such assets are included in the balance sheet. - Restricted Cash Reserves - The Company held regulatory deposits in the amount of \$915,291 and \$920,890 as of December 31, 2020 and 2019, respectively, in compliance with the various states requirements for qualification purposes as a domestic and foreign insurer.
 These restricted cash reserves consist principally of government obligations and are stated at book/adjusted carrying value, which approximates fair value.
 These restricted deposits are included in bonds in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
-Interest earned on these deposits accrues to the Company. - Minimum Capital and Surplus - Under the laws of the State of Ohio, the ODI requires the Company to maintain a minimum capital and surplus equal to \$1,700,000, and shall maintain total admitted assets equal to at least 110% of the liabilities of the Company.
-The minimum capital and surplus requirement is \$1,700,000 for December 31, 2020 and 2019, respectively.
-The Company has \$386,026,755 and \$355,907,885 in total statutory basis capital and surplus as of December 31, 2020 and 2019, respectively, which is in compliance with the required amount.
+Interest earned on these deposits accrues to the Company. - Minimum Capital and Surplus - Under the laws of the State of Ohio, the Company's domiciliary state, the ODI requires the Company to maintain a minimum capital and surplus equal to \$1,200,000.
+Under the laws of the State of Kentucky, the Company is required to maintain \$1,250,000 in its capital accounts.

 Risk-based capital ("RBC") is a regulatory tool for measuring the minimum amount of capital appropriate for a managed care organization to support its overall business operations in consideration of its size and risk profile.
-The ODI requires the Company to maintain minimum capital and surplus equal to the greater of the state statute as outlined above, or the company action level as calculated by the RBC formula, or the level needed to avoid action pursuant to the trend test in the RBC formula.
+The ODI and Kentucky Department of Insurance requires the Company to maintain minimum capital and surplus equal to the greater of the state statute as outlined above, or the company action level as calculated by the RBC formula, or the level needed to avoid action pursuant to the trend test in the RBC formula.
 The Company is in compliance with the required amount.

-The Company has \$386,026,755 and \$355,907,885 in total statutory basis capital and surplus as of December 31, 2020 and 2019, respectively, which is in compliance with the required amounts where it is licensed to do business.
+The Company has \$21,958,993 and \$27,246,749 in total statutory basis capital and surplus as of December 31, 2020 and 2019, respectively, which is in compliance with the required amounts where it is licensed to do business.

-- Section 9010 ACA subsequent fee year assessment - The Company is subject to the Section 9010 ACA subsequent fee year assessment.
-Under the NAIC SAP, as of December 31, 2019, an amount equal to the estimated subsequent year fee was apportioned out of unassigned surplus and reported as Section 9010 ACA subsequent fee year assessment, in the statutory basis statements of admitted assets, liabilities, and capital and surplus, whereas under GAAP, no such special surplus designation is required.
+- Section 9010 ACA Subsequent Fee Year Assessment - The Company is subject to the Section 9010 ACA subsequent fee year assessment.
+Under the NAIC SAP, as of December, 31, 2019, an amount equal to the estimated subsequent year fee was apportioned out of unassigned surplus and reported as Section 9010 ACA subsequent fee year assessment, in the statutory basis statements of admitted assets, liabilities, and capital and surplus, whereas under GAAP, no such special surplus designation is required.
 In accordance with the 2021 Health Insurer Fee ("HIF") repeal, no HIF will be payable in 2021 or thereafter, therefore no amounts will be apportioned out of unassigned surplus after December 31, 2019.